 Antisocial Personality Disorder

-Treatment of addiction with ASPD can be a difficult process, but Northbound’s experienced clinical staff has a deep understanding of the interaction between addiction and personality disorders.
+Treatment for addiction with ASPD can be a difficult process, but Northbound’s experienced clinical staff has a deep understanding of the interaction between addiction and personality disorders.

 What is Antisocial Personality Disorder?

-Antisocial Personality Disorder (ASPD) is a mental disorder characterized by a dysfunctional way of thinking and relating to others.
+Antisocial personality disorder (ASPD) is a mental disorder characterized by a dysfunctional way of thinking and relating to others.
 Those suffering from this personality disorder are often described as cruel, manipulative, or callous, as their disorder causes them to act with indifference to wishes, feelings, or rights of other people.
 In addition, victims of the disorder tend to disregard morality and have little sense of right and wrong.
-Not surprisingly, Antisocial Personality Disorder is often associated with legal problems, difficulties in school or work, a lack of functional relationships, and violent behavior.
+Not surprisingly, an antisocial personality disorder is often associated with legal problems, difficulties in school or work, a lack of functional relationships, and violent behavior.

 Symptoms of Antisocial Personality Disorder

-The first signs of Antisocial Personality Disorder may surface in childhood, through bullying, cruelty to animals or angry, violent behavior.
-The disorder should be evident by the time the individual is in his or her twenties or thirties, and is considered to be a lifelong disorder.
+The first signs of antisocial personality disorder may surface in childhood through bullying, cruelty to animals, or angry and violent behavior.
+The disorder should be evident by the time the individual is in his or her twenties or thirties and is considered to be a lifelong disorder.
 ASPD often co-occurs with other mental disorders, especially alcoholism and substance abuse.

-At Northbound Treatment Services, we specialize in providing services for dual diagnoses, such as Antisocial Personality Disorder treatment and addiction.
+At Northbound Treatment Services, we specialize in providing services for those who have a dual diagnosis, such as antisocial personality disorder treatment and addiction.
 We recognize that every client who enters our facility has his or her own unique needs and history, and we create an individualized treatment plan that addresses those needs.
 In this way, we can provide the best possible opportunity for successful recovery, concurrently treating any co-occurring disorders (like ASPD) that would otherwise inhibit the therapeutic process.